yaswanthkumar68/yaswanthkumar68/README.md

 ### About me

 * Passionate in building web applications and accepting new challenges.
-* Cuurently working on front end technologies ( JS, React, Redux ).
+* Currently working on front end technologies ( JS, React, Redux ).
 * Learning backend technologies to build full stack applications (MERN stack).
 * Interested in learning new technologies.